shayaantx/strict-json/docs/index.md

 # Custom Validation

 If you want to validate more than just the parameter name and type of fields in the JSON, you can add a custom Adapter that does the validation, or you can just validate in the constructor of your model class.
-Exceptions thrown in your model constructor will be re-thrown by StrictJson when it attempts to map.
-Validation in your constructor has the additional benefit of validating your models even when you're not using StrictJson.
+Exceptions of type `InvalidArgumentException` will be re-thrown wrapped in `JsonFormatException`, so that you just have one exception to catch for validation errors.
+Other exceptions will be re-thrown wrapped in InvalidConfigurationException, to give you the JSON parsing context.

 # Exceptions